Women in aviation: Close of the twentieth century

 In Canada the Air Force started a trial program for women pilots in 1979.
 Dee Brasseur was one of the four selected and in 1988 became one of the two first women in the world to fly the F-18 jet fighter.
 Khatool Mohammadzai became the first Afghan woman paratrooper in 1984, the same year that Beverly Burns first served as captain on a Boeing 747 for a cross-country trip.
 In 1986, Rebecca Mpagi joined Uganda's National Resistance Army as its first woman pilot.
 She would continue to rise in the ranks until by 2008, Mpagi was a Lieutenant Colonel, serving as the head of women affairs for the Uganda People's Defence Force.
-In 1987, British Airlines hired their first woman pilot, Lynne Barton. and that same year Erma Johnson became the first black and first woman chair of the Dallas/Fort Worth International Airport's Board of Directors.
+In 1987, British Airways hired their first woman pilot, Lynne Barton. and that same year Erma Johnson became the first black and first woman chair of the Dallas/Fort Worth International Airport's Board of Directors.
 Sakhile Nyoni, a Zimbabwean woman, became the first woman pilot in Botswana in 1988.
 The following year the Afghan Air Force admitted Latifa Nabizada and her sister, Laliuma, as the first women to train at the military flight school.
 The sisters would graduate from helicopter school in 1991 becoming the first women Afghani pilots.
 Canadians Deanne Brasseur and Jane Foster were the first women to fly military aircraft in Canada in 1989.